HerbM/ripcheck/README.md

 # ***ripcheck***

-## **Fast ARP &amp; TCP Port Checker in Rust version 0.0.15**
+## **Fast ARP &amp; TCP Port Checker in Rust version 0.0.19**

-*ripcheck* v0.0.18 is now a beta version, and is my first project as a beginner using Rust.
+*ripcheck* v0.0.19 is remains a beta version; it is my first project as a beginner using Rust.

+### Recent Changes
+Added Ping capability
-Changed to STATICALLY LINK VCRuntime: https://crates.io/crates/static_vcruntime
+Changed to STATICALLY LINK VCRuntime: https://crates.io/crates/static_vcruntime Limit maxthreads to 500 * number of CPU threads

-RipCheck only runs on Windows, and currently the original plan for it to build & run on Linux is on hold due to a number of Windows specific features which are accumulating and the presence of alternative tools that already work well (enough) on Linux.
+RipCheck only runs on Windows, and currently the original plan for it to build & run on Linux is on hold due to the number of Windows specific features which are accumulating and the presence of alternative tools that already work well (enough) on Linux.

 **CAUTION:** RipCheck can cause excessive CPU or Network traffic with an injudicious parameter list.